 Magic Training Formula

-What is the magic training formula and how it is used?
-The magic formula is the ratio of hard running vs. easy running.
-Studies of Long term elite runners throughout the world have found the majority of the elite runners run most of their workouts at what they consider a relaxed or easy pace.
+What is the magic training formula, and how is it used?
+The magic formula is the ratio of hard running to easy running.
+Studies of long-term elite runners worldwide show that most of them run most of their workouts at a relaxed or easy pace.

 The 80/20 rule

 So what is the proper mix?
-The Magic Formula lies with observing the training of long term successful runners.
-The first take away is runners across the US, or the world for that matter, do different workouts.
-Some may favor track workouts, others run varied terrain.
-But the one thing in common seems to be the proportion of hard vs. easy running.
+The Magic Formula lies in observing the training of long-term successful runners.
+The first takeaway is that runners across the US, or the world for that matter, do different workouts.
+Some may favor track workouts, while others run varied terrain.
+But the one thing in common is the hard vs. easy running proportion.

-This balance seems to be consistent whether it be in the US or the highlands of Kenya.
-What was found over and over is the majority of running is at a comfortable pace.
-The consensus seems to be that 80 percent of running should be at a relaxed pace, while ONLY 20 percent of running should be at a hard pace.
+This balance is consistent, whether it be in the US or the highlands of Kenya.
+What was found over and over is that the majority of running is done at a comfortable pace.
+The consensus is that 80 percent of running should be at a relaxed pace, while ONLY 20 percent of running should be at a hard pace.

-Now let’s delve a bit deeper into the 80/20 rule.
+Now, let’s delve a bit deeper into the 80/20 rule.
 The keyword is EASY!
 What is an easy run?
 An easy workout is one that takes virtually no time to recover.
-The below chart outlines an easy way to determine if you are running too hard or easy.
+The chart below outlines an easy way to determine if you are running too hard or too easy.

 This simple breathing test is one way to help determine whether your easy runs are either too hard or too easy.